kkinnear/zprint/README.md

 call `(shutdown-agents)` at the end of your program or your program won't exit!

+#### :color?

+As of zprint 0.5.1, the `:color?` option key will control whether or not the output is produced with ANSI escape sequences based on the `:color-map` option key.
+The functions `czprint` and its variants `czprint-*` essentially simply set `{:color? true}`.

+The `:color?` key also controls `zprint-file-str`, which is used inside of the uberjar and the graalVM binaries that are distributed, and so you can specify `{:color? true}` in an options map included on the command line of these utilities to get colorized output.
+This output will only be useful when displayed on a "terminal" which interprets ANSI escapse sequences.

+You will want to avoid setting `{:color? true}` in a `$HOME/.zprintrc` file, as then all of the files produced by the uberjar and graalVM binaries would always contain ANSI escapse sequences!

 ### Syntax coloring

 Zprint will colorize the output when the czprint and czprint-fn calls are used.
 It is limited to the colors available on an ANSI terminal.
+You can get the same output by adding the `{:color? true}` option to any call to zprint or zprint-fn.

+Note that `{:color? true}` will also affect any uberjar or zprint-filter invocations as well, so you probably want to avoid placing `{:color? true}` in your `$HOME/.zprintrc` file, as it will cause the files produced to contain ANSI escape sequences.

 The key :color-map contains by default: